Dorothy Macardle: Critic and Anti-fascist

 The entire matter of the new constitution led Macardle to join Hanna Sheehy-Skeffington's Women's Social and Progressive League.

 While working as a journalist with the League of Nations in the late 1930s, Macardle acquired a considerable affinity with the plight of Czechoslovakia being pressed to make territorial concessions to Nazi Germany.
-Believing that "Hitler's war should be eveybody's war", she disagreed with de Valera's policy of neutrality.
+Believing that "Hitler's war should be everybody's war", she disagreed with de Valera's policy of neutrality.
 She went to work for the BBC in London, developed her fiction and, in the war's aftermath, campaigned for refugee children – a crisis described in her book Children of Europe (1949).
 In 1951 she became the first president of the Irish Society of Civil Liberties.